OISF/suricata/doc/userguide/rules/integer-keywords.rst

     all        Match only if all indexes match all1       Match only if all and at least one indexes match nb         Matches a number of times
+    or_absent  Match with any index or no values
     0>=        Match specific index
-    0<         Match specific index with back to front indexing
+    0<         Match specific index with back to front indexing or_oob     Match with specific index or index out of bounds
     =========  ================================================

 The index ``all`` will match if there is no value.